open-gitops/documents/PRINCIPLES.md

 - These differences could be due to the actual state drifting from the desired state, or the desired state changing intentionally.
 - The source of drift doesn't matter.
 Contrary to CIops, _any_ drift will trigger a reconciliation
-- By "continuous" we adopt the industry standard term to mean reconcilation continues to happen, not that it must be instantaneous

 ### Principle 4 Notes